 I’ll try to update more regularly and will hopefully have some footage to show soon!1 year ago

 I shot a documentary at a potato packaging factory the other day as part of a larger piece about farming, and during filming I was presented with a unique challenge.
 It seems that the millions of potatoes running along conveyor belts cause the floors of the factory to vibrate.

 My initial plan for b-roll in the factory was to shoot on my slider with my DSLR.
 However, this caused a weird jello effect on certain shots due to the rapid small vibrations.
 To combat this I decided to go handheld and keep on a wide lens.
 This worked amazingly well at eliminating the vibrations, and with a steady hand I was also able to keep my shots moving as if shooting on a slider.

-Just a reminder, that even though you may have a ton of gear, sometimes a good handheld shot will accomplish the job just as well.1 year ago
+Just a reminder, that even though you may have a ton of gear, sometimes a good handheld shot will accomplish the job just as well.2 years ago

 In Seattle we don’t just have hobos under our bridges.
 No, we also have Mountain Bike parks under there.
 Yes, our hobos are that athletic.

 But anyway, I spent today hanging out with the crew from Chase Jarvis and shooting video with the Red Epic.
 We wanted to see if still images could be pulled from the video in a high enough quality to pass for professional photo work.
 Since a lot of the work at Chase Jarvis is active sports stuff, we needed to test active people to see if the motion blurred.